nfriedly/contentful-dictate/README.md

 ## Browser support

-Works in recent versions of Chrome and Firefox, and probably Edge (untested).
+Works in recent versions of Firefox, will work in Chrome with a small change (see #2), and probably works in Edge (untested).
 Does not work in current versions of Internet Explorer or Safari due to missing API support.

 ## Setup: